RoysamLab/whole_brain_analysis/README.md

 # WHOLE BRAIN ANALYSIS PIPELINE
 This pipeline is for processing multispectral fluorescence 2D image datasets.
-It will correct the acquired images for:
+It will correct the multiplexed images for:
 - Pixel-to-pixel registration due to stage misalignemnt between rounds
 - Intra-channel non-specific signal correction of autofluorescence, non-uniform illumianation shading, Photo-pleaching and tissue folds